Acorn Kate / Ennis R. Bashe

-CONTENT WARNINGS: references to rape, incest, ableism, and medical gaslighting.
+CONTENT WARNING: references to rape, incest, ableism, and medical gaslighting.

 “Oh, Kate,” cried Kathryn-with-a-Y, peering at her reflection between the teardrops that blurred the pond’s surface.
 “It is truly my fault—if only I weren’t so pretty!”
 And she scrubbed at her eyes as if she could wash out their pretty hazel-brown color, and tugged her hair as if she could make it stop curling so gently.